traez/traez/README.md

 ### Hi there 👋

 - 🔭 Welcome to my GitHub profile.
-- 🌱 From a background in Sales I’m attempting a transition to Tech (A career in Web Development (Front end) to be particular).
+- 🌱 From a background in Sales I’m attempting a transition to Tech (A career in Web Development {Front End} to be particular).
-- 👯 freecodecamp.org with support from codecademy.com have been my primary learning sources.
+- 👯 **freecodecamp.org** with support from **codecademy.com** have been my primary learning sources.
 - 📫 While I'm also now actively building projects for my portfolio with frontendmentor.io [**frontendmentor.io soutions**](https://github.com/stars/traez/lists/frontendmentor-io)
 - 💬 To reach me please feel free to send me a DM on twitter [**@trae_z**](https://twitter.com/trae_z)